The Ultimate 10-Day Uzbekistan Itinerary: A Complete Travel Guide

 registan square in samarkand by night

-This is the photography gear I use to capture the best of Uzbekistan.
+This is the gear Lukas and I used to capture the best of Uzbekistan.
 You can also see my article on the best cameras for bloggers for more options other than the ones listed below.

 For further reading on Uzbekistan, discover: